kurt-krueckeberg/open-fda-device-events/docs/api.md

                                        patient reactions) appear in the matching set of records.
  ------------------------------------- ------------------------------------------------------------------------------------------------------------

+### All Device-Event search fileds

 Althoughh most are not usually relevant, mhere are a total of 114 device event fields that can be searched.

 |field_name|datatype|definition|
 |----------|--------|----------|